 Parents and carers should also have a good understanding of the platforms being used, the nature of communication taking place and take an interest in their child’s internet usage.

-If any student or parent/carer has any concerns relating to a student’s internet activity, they can contact the relevant year office or a member of our safeguarding team.
+If any pupil or parent/carer has any concerns relating to pupil’s internet activity, they can contact the relevant year office or a member of our safeguarding team.

 Some of the dangers that young people face online include:

 - viewing unsuitable content e.g. hate material, adult content, sites that endorse unhealthy behaviour

 - giving out personal information

 - becoming involved in, or the victim of, bullying, identity theft, or making and sending indecent or illegal images

 - spending too much time online (internet addiction), which can effect concentration, sleep and health